trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 >
 > You may augment the node to add parent pointers or any other property you would like.
 You may assume the class is used in a single-threaded program, so there is no need for actual locks or mutexes.
 Each method should run in O(h), where h is the height of the tree.

-### June 8, 2019 \[Easy\]
----
-> **Question:** Given a array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock once.
-You must buy before you can sell it.
->
-> For example, given [9, 11, 8, 5, 7, 10], you should return 5, since you could buy the stock at 5 dollars and sell it at 10 dollars.

 ### June 6, 2019 \[Medium\]
 ---
 > **Question:** An sorted array of integers was rotated an unknown number of times.